-- In Luxembourg since 1997 produced and imported compound feed have been checked for cross contamination with MBM (20 samples taken per year).
-In 1998 30 feed stuff samples have been tested, 10 (30%) positive. - In Belgium cross-contamination was significant at least until the introduction of GMP (1996); but even two years after that introduction (1998) MBM positive samples of cattle feed were still found.
-In 1996 seven samples have been examined and 165 samples in 1997, all of them were negative.
-The 1996 EU mission report highlighted a contamination rate of 6% in the feed mill with the highest use of MBM.
-Cross contamination with pig and poultry feed still occurred in 1998: 5 samples out of 252 analysed were positive in 1998. - As long as feeding of MBM to other farmed animals is legally possible cross contamination cannot be fully eliminated.
+- Cross-contamination was significant at least until the introduction of GMP (1996); but even two years after that introduction (1998) MBM positive samples of cattle feed were still found. - In 1996 seven feed samples have been examined and 165 samples in 1997, all of them were negative. - The 1996 FVO mission reported a contamination rate of 6% in the feed mill with the highest use of MBM. - Cross contamination with pig and poultry feed still occurred in 1998: in that year 5 samples out of 252 analysed were positive. - As long as feeding of MBM to other farmed animals is legally possible, cross contamination cannot be fully eliminated.
 However, special measures to reduce cross-contamination will reduce the risk. - The consequences of any cross contamination occurring depends on the infectivity of the MBM which changes over time with increasing compliance with the SRM ban and the improvement in rendering practices.